VCityTeam/UD-Viz/UDV-Core/src/Modules/Documents/README.md

 }
 ```

 This window is empty and does nothing.
 In fact, it doesn't event displays as we specified `this.hide()` when the window is created.
-This will allow us to display the window when the user clicks on a button in the document browser for example, but we'll see that in a few paragraphs.
+This will allow us to display the window when the user clicks on a button in the document inspector for example, but we'll see that in a few paragraphs.
 For the moment, let's just register our new window :

 ```js
 // MyModule.js